Saxo Logo

 The funding rate used for calculating the carrying cost is based on the Saxo Offer Financing Rate, plus a markup (350 bps for Classic accounts).

-High custody fee, low withdrawal fee
+High custody fee, no withdrawal fee

 Broker